neuhausergenny/notes/README.md

 # 2023-12-18
 - Today's programming wisdom is to write code that is simple, readable, and maintainable.
 It's easy to get caught up in trying to create complex and clever solutions, but often the best approach is to keep things straightforward and easy to understand.
 This will make it easier for others to read and work with your code, and also make it less likely that you'll introduce bugs or errors.
 So when you're coding, remember that simplicity is key!

+# 2023-12-19
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
+This will not only make you a more valuable asset to your team but also help you stay ahead of the competition.

+To stay current, make it a habit to read blogs, follow industry leaders, and attend conferences and workshops.
+By doing this, you' ll be exposed to the newest programming techniques and technologies, which will help improve your skills and make your portfolio more diverse.
+Additionally, always be open to trying new things and asking questions.
+It'll help build your confidence and problem-solving abilities.